coq/ceps/text/separate-compilation.md

 We have two problems:

-Composing the universe constraints of `a.v` and `b.v` might produce an unsatisfiable constraint set, but this is not detected.
-This can also
+1. Composing the universe constraints of `a.v` and `b.v` might produce an unsatisfiable constraint set, but this is not detected.
+This can also occur in "vos-style" builds.
-We can elaborate `a.v` and `b.v` separately, but their combination might produce an unsatisfiable
+2. We can elaborate `a.v` and `b.v` separately, but their combination might produce an unsatisfiable universe graph.

 A further issue is that universe inference does not seem to be prone to parallelism.
 Without seeing `producer.v`,

 ### "Link-time" Universe Checking

 Cardelli's separate compilation has a further demand: in this example, if `consumer.v` typechecks, and `producer.v` satisfies its interface, the two shall link successfully.
 In Coq this is true except for universe constraints, like for existing `.vos` builds.
-To alleviate this problem, we propose extending `.vok` outputs to include proof terms, or at least universe constraints so that we can run a "link-time checker" that loads the whole program and checks whether combined universe constraints are satisfiable.
-The above assumes that universes and universe constraints for a term can be generated in isolation.
-However, universe inference is sometimes too greedy: when compiling `consumer.v` without the universe constraints from `producer.v`, Coq will sometimes produce different terms. for instance, some Ltac can fail with an universe inconsistency and backtrack (as mentioned in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/vos.2Fvok.20and.20link-time.20universe.20check); we propose that the extra constraints be hidden at this stage sometimes, Coq also seems to produce stricter universe constraints than strictly needed, as Gaëtan shows in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/Why.20does.20my.20fix.20for.20a.20universe.20problem.20work.3F/near/264903292.
-It'd be nice if the constraints were produced modularly, even if this might produce bigger graphs (hopefully in a tolerable way), or might require manual eta-expansion (we'd need Coq to give a warning/error when it must eta-expand, suggesting the user do that by hand).
+To alleviate this problem, we propos`extending `.vok` outputs to i`lude proof terms, or at least universe constraint`so that we can r` a "link-time checker" that loads the whole program and checks whether combined universe constraints are satisfiable`The above assumes that u`verses and universe constraints for a term can be generated in isolation.
+However, universe inference is sometimes too greedy: when compiling `consumer.v` without the universe constraints from `producer.v`, Coq will sometimes produce different terms`for instance, some Ltac c` fail with an universe inconsistency and backtrack (as mentioned in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/vos.2Fvok.20and.20link-time.20universe.20check); we propose that the extra constraints be hidden at this stag`sometimes, Coq also seems t`produce stricter universe constraints than strictly needed, as Gaëtan shows in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/Why.20does.20my.20fix.20for.20a.20universe.20problem.20work.3F/near/264903292.
+It'd be nice if the constraints were produced modularly, even if this might produce bigger graphs (hopefully in a tolerable way), or might require manual eta-expansion (we'd need Coq to give a warning/error when it must eta-expand, suggesting the user do that by hand)`

-## Value

-`b.v` depends on `a.v`.
-Assume that `a.v` satisfies the interface in `a.vi` but adds universe constraints, and that `b.v` typechecks against `a.vi`.
-Moreover, assume that the universe constraints of `a.v` and `b.v` are both satisfiable in isolation.

-We have two problems:

-Composing the universe constraints of `a.v` and `b.v` might produce an unsatisfiable constraint set, but this is not detected.
-This can also
-We can elaborate `a.v` and `b.v` separately, but their combination might produce an unsatisfiable

-A further issue is that universe inference does not seem to be prone to parallelism.
-Without seeing `producer.v`,
+### "Full compilation" semantics

+The notion of full compilation semantics, i.e. a sound full-build semantics akin to a "vo-style" build can be achieved (at the cost of build parallelism) by introducing a dependency between the `.vio` file and the `.vo` file and elaboring the resulting `.vio` file with universe constraints introduced by the implementation.
+It is important that this does not include other side-effects from the `.vo` such as hints, tactics, or plugin requirements.

+[//]: # It might be desirable to use interfaces even when compiling "vo-style" rather than "vos-style".
+At least, it would be easier to check universes in such a mode.
+This means that compiling `consumer.v` would load `producer.vo` despite the existence of `producer.vi`.
+We propose that in this mode, most side effects of `producer.vo` shall be ignored anyway, including its `Require`-bound side effects.
+However, the extra universe constraints from `producer.vo` compared to `producer.vos` are important.

+# Implementation

+The implementation would require (at least) the following:

+1. Extending the build infrastructure to support `.vi` compilation.
+2. Modifying the implementation of `Require` to search for `.vio` files in addition to `.vo` files.
+For backwards compatibility, we believe it would be important to search for both `.vio` and `.vo` files *simultaneously* rather than first searching for a `.vio` and then for a `.vo` because the later would mean that adding a `.vi` files could change the library that is used.
+3. We believe that the bit-level representation of `.vio` could be the same as `.vo` files, though an alternative would be to leverage the representation of `.vos` files (which might be the same).